sammyf/ollamaui/README.md

 # Ollamaui

+Yet Again An Ollama UI ...
+This one is Cloudflare 524 safe, it implements seamless personalities sharing a context, and seamless model swapping.
+Do you need it?
+Probably not, but it's fun to write, so sue me ...

 ## Here is what it looks like ...

 ![screenshot.png](src/assets/images/screenshot.png)

+### DISCLAIMER

 This code comes with no guarantee whatsoever.
 You'll need to have an ollama server running under the same URL to bypass CORS, and ~~if you use the companion app~~ the companion app you WILL need to make this work,